xmhuaway/AIBot_Install/README.md

 # AIBot_Install

 The `install` file will install all the files you need to build an autonomous robot including:
-- STM32 Firmware
+- Chassis
-- Sensor Driver
+- Lidar Driver
 - Navigation Stack

-You need to pass two arguments to the install file, where:
+To install, you just run the install file and following the instruction, where:
 ```
-$ ./install <base>
+$ ./install
 ```

-##### base
-The type of robot you want to build.
-Valid arguments are
-- 2wd
-- 4wd
-- ackermann
-- mecanum